apollographql/rover/docs/source/subgraphs.md

 rover subgraph introspect http://localhost:4001
 ```

-The service must be reachable by Rover.
-The service does _not_ need to have introspection enabled.
+The subgraph must be reachable by Rover.
+The subgraph does _not_ need to have introspection enabled.

 > Unlike a standard introspection query, the result of `rover subgraph introspect` _does_ include certain directives (specifically, directives related to federation like `@key`).
 This is possible because the command uses a separate introspection mechanism provided by the [Apollo Federation specification](https://www.apollographql.com/docs/federation/federation-spec/#fetch-service-capabilities).